 Established in 2008, the Centre for Elections, Media & Participation at the University of Exeter provides many opportunities for teaching and research across core areas in comparative politics such as the study of electoral behaviour, media studies, institutional analysis, political parties and civil society research.

 A university-recognised research centre hosting the Jean Monnet Chair in Political Economy (2014-2017) and home to the Jean Monnet Centre of Excellence in recent years.
-Our mission is: to support our colleagues in different departments and Colleges engaged with interdisciplinary research on the EU and European politics, law, economics, society and history; to inspire and educate post-graduate students; to produce usable knowledge for policy-makers and organisations involved in the policy process; and to engage citizens on the future of the UK in Europe.
+Our mission is: to support our colleagues in different departments and Colleges engaged with interdisciplinary research on the EU and European politics, law, economics, society and history; to inspire and educate post-graduate students; to produce usable knowledge for policy-makers and organisations involved in the policy process; and to engage citizens on the future of the UK and Europe.

 The Centre for Advanced International Studies (CAIS) has developed one of the UK’s leading International Relations programmes in one of Europe’s leading Politics departments and we offer internationally recognised, research led teaching and supervision in areas of global importance including international security, IR theories, foreign policy, conflict analysis, globalisation and resistance.

 - A thriving and diverse community of theorists at one of the UK's top ten research universities.

 - Home of the leading journal, History of Political Thought.

 - An excellent professional placement record for past students.

 Members of the PPGG have expertise across a wide range of public policy theories, issues and methodologies.